 In all of its chaos of flashing bullets & warm flames, speeding missiles & gooey particles, I am bored.

 A (neon) genesis for rail gunning.
-Art haus shooter pressurized diamond.
+Art haus shooter holy grail, diamond encrusted.
 Humanity alone is incapable of striving towards such innovation, ribbon & bowed; a true mechanical dream.
 Alternative Focault essay title.

 Utilizes every iota of its arsenal at least once during any & all angle or angel.
 To peer at a target down thee barrel is to be on its opposite end all thee same.
 Never comfortable in a clean board, always pushing you to fill every inch of thee screen with unbridled chaos & in chaos, is warmth; is achievement.